atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## Usage of `z_bytes_clone`

-In short, `z_bytes_t` is made of reference-counted data slices.
+In short, `z_owned_bytes_t` is made of reference-counted data slices.
 In 1.0.0, we aligned the implementation of `z_bytes_clone` and made it perform a shallow copy for improved efficiency.

 - Zenoh 0.11.x